Bathrooms / By Kerry O'Brien / January 7, 2016

 We’re back with an ambitious renovation in Brooklyn’s Clinton Hill Co-ops!
 We first introduced this project on the Sweeten blog with a focus on the transformable bedroom designed to disappear into the living area.
 Now, we can have a look at the rest of this gorgeous home and other thoughtful ways a family of four united conventionally distinct spaces to create an elegant machine for living, dining, and entertaining.

 Before buying, Casey and Kumar, who are both designers and artists, thought hard about whether they could find a home that would allow their family to stay in New York; moving out of the city for more space seemed like the only option.
 But when they found a one-bedroom in Clinton Hill with a wall of south-facing windows, the pair posted their project on Sweeten to find a contractor who could manage major renovations in each room.
-We introduced them to Sweeten Expert Kris who helped bring the couple’s collaborative drawings to life.
+We introduced them to this Sweeten general contractor who helped bring the couple’s collaborative drawings to life.

 To make a one-bedroom work for their four-person family, Casey and Kumar closely examined routines and patterns in their daily lives.
 Their sons (Luc, 2, and River, 4) need quiet when they go off to bed early each night, and they tend to colonize space with toys and play — all of which suggested the use of the master bedroom as the nursery.
 As that decision crystallized, Casey and Kumar focused on optimizing the living space in ways that would make it feel as open as possible, preserve natural light, and allow typically distinct spaces to share square footage and core functions.